Rhonda Fields: Political campaigns

 Rhonda Fields was elected to the Colorado State House three times, in 2010, 2012, and 2014.
 In 2016, she was elected to the Colorado Senate.

 2010 election

 In 2010, State Rep. Karen Middleton withdrew from her re-election campaign in order to accept an out-of-state position.
 A Democratic vacancy committee then met to select a replacement candidate to appear on the November 2010 General Election ballot.
 Rhonda Fields was one of three candidates.
 She entered with the support of then-State House Speaker Terrance Carroll, incumbent Karen Middleton and she was nominated by the committee on the first ballot.
 She went on to win the District 42 seat, defeating Republican Sally Mounier.

 2012 election

 In 2012, Fields was re-elected.

+2024 election

+On July 19, 2023, Fields, term-limited at the end of her current term, announced that she was running for the office of Arapahoe County commissioner, District 5.
+The position will be open because its incumbent is also term-limited.

 Legislative career

 Fields successfully sponsored nine bills and two joint resolutions in her first legislative session.
 To combat childhood obesity, she sponsored legislation to require 30 minutes of physical activity a day in Colorado schools.
 She also led legislation to authorize the Public Utilities Commission to create a tiered electricity rate for customers with medical conditions.